Alghu: Biography

-In 1260 he was appointed as head of the ulus of the Chagatai Khanate by the Great Khan claimant Ariq Böke, in opposition to the child khan Mubarak Shah and his mother Orghana, marrying her.
+In 1260 Alghu was appointed as head of the ulus of the Chagatai Khanate by the Great Khan claimant Ariq Böke, in opposition to the child khan Mubarak Shah and his mother Orghana, marrying her.
 In 1261 he was sent to Central Asia, where he quickly established control of much of the Chagatai Khanate, as well as other areas, particularly those that were formerly under the control of the Blue Horde.
-He also seized control of Samarkand and Bukhara, which before had been ruled jointly between the Chagatai Khan and the Great Khan.
+He also seized control of Samarkand and Bukhara, which had earlier been ruled jointly by the Chagatai Khan and the Great Khan.
 Alghu supported Ariq Böke in the Toluid Civil War against Kublai Khan, but later deserted him.
-In 1262 he rebelled against Ariq Boke and commanded 150.000 soldiers against him; the conflict saw a series of violent clashes over the next two years.
-Alghu gained the support of the Great Khan's governor of Turkestan, Mas'ud Beg making him his vizier, as well as Orghana.
+In 1262 he rebelled against Ariq Boke and commanded 150,000 soldiers against him; the conflict saw a series of violent clashes over the next two years.
+Alghu gained the support of the Great Khan's governor of Turkestan, Mas'ud Beg, making him his vizier, as well as of Orghana.
 The revolt severely weakened Ariq Böke's and contributed to his eventual loss to Kublai Khan.

 In 1263 Alghu declared his allegiance to Kublai, and then attacked Kaidu, whose lands bordered his, under the pretext that the latter had supported Ariq Böke.
 Kaidu turned to Berke, Khan of the Blue Horde, for assistance; the latter provided him with resources and an army.
 Alghu found his territories invaded, and was defeated by Kaidu in battle.
-However, Alghu struck back and was victorious in a new battle near Otrar He was buried in Almaliq.
+However, Alghu struck back and was victorious in a new battle near Otrar.
+He was buried in Almaliq.